How To Teach Future Doctors About Pain In The Midst Of The Opioid Crisis

 Rieder's experiences surprised medical student David Botros.
 "I really didn't expect that to even be ...
 I don't want to say possible, but even a factor in the health care world, I guess," Botros says.

 Botros and the other students heard about other possible medications, beyond opioids.
 And they learned that pain control goes way beyond just prescribing drugs.
-Patients could benefit from physical therapy, cognitive behavioral psychotherapy and all kinds of exercise, like yoga.
+Patients could benefit from physical therapy, cognitive behavioral psychotherapy and all kinds of exercise, such as yoga.

-"You really need to address the whole person," says Traci Speed, assistant professor of psychiatry and behavioral sciences at Johns Hopkins.
+"You really need to address the whole person," says Dr. Traci Speed, assistant professor of psychiatry and behavioral sciences at Johns Hopkins.
 She notes that co-occurring depression or substance use can increase the severity of pain.
 "It's the chicken and the egg, which one do you treat first?
 And sometimes, you have to treat both to really get patients to improve."

 Graddy thinks the medical profession overall has been doing a disservice to patients when it comes to chronic pain.
 "I see that certainly in my own practice — a lot of patients who have bounced around from place to place and not been treated with the respect or dignity or empathy that they deserve," he says.

-That's why this hospital invited patients and their families to this lecture hall, to movingly convey how pain impacts their entire lives.
+That's why this hospital invited patients and their families to this lecture hall to movingly convey how pain impacts their entire lives.
 And these medical students definitely get the message.

 "I felt like I learned a lot and it was very helpful," Franke says.
-"One thing I learned was to really get into the patients' perspectives and their values, and figuring out what their pain goals are.
+"One thing I learned was to really get into the patients' perspectives and their values and figuring out what their pain goals are.
 One important thing we learned is that it's rare that you will get a chronic pain level to a zero."

 Tony Wang took this course two years ago and is just finishing his third year of medical school.